emqx/eip/active/0021-msg-cache-for-resources.md

 In the current implementation, each time a resource is created, a resource manager process will be created for each resource ID, which is responsible for maintaining the relevant state of the resource.
 See the code of `emqx_resource_manager` module for details.

-After the implementation of message caching is added, we also create a resource worker pool each time a resource is created, which is responsible for the process of accessing resources and message sending.
+After the implementation of message caching is added, we also create a resource worker pool each time a resource is created, which is responsible for the process of accessing external resources and message sending.

 The following figure is a schematic diagram of the resource worker pool.
 Each worker maintains a ReplayQ: